ember-decorators/ember-decorators/packages/-ember-decorators/tests/dummy/app/pods/docs/cheat-sheet/template.md

 * When _not_ extending from `EmberObject`
   * Create instances using `new`
   * Use `constructor`
-* Do not extend from `EmberObject` when writing non-framework classes
+* Do not extend from `EmberObject` when writing non-framework classes (e.g. any class that is not a Component, Route, Controller, Service, Model, etc.)

 ## Class Fields